bananaml/serverless-template-gptj/README.md

 Three steps:
 1. Create your own copy of this template repo.
 Either:
-- Click "[Fork](https://github.com/bananaml/serverless-template/fork)" (creates a public repo)
-- Click "[Use this Template](https://github.com/bananaml/serverless-template/generate)" (creates a private or public repo)
+- Click "Fork" on this repo (creates a public repo)
-- Create your own repo and copy the template files into it
+- Create your own repo and copy the template files into it (to create a private repo)

 2. Install the [Banana Github App](https://github.com/apps/banana-serverless) to your new repo.